8 SEO Copywriting Tips That Will Skyrocket Website Traffic

-Keyword stuffing is a bad practice done by SEO practitioners long time ago, resulting in Google changing its algorithms to penalize websites that do it.
+Keyword stuffing is a lousy practice done by SEO practitioners long time ago, resulting in Google changing its algorithms to penalize websites that do it.

 It might look easy for you to write content with the same keyword, but don’t be lazy, this is unnatural.
-It can diminish your website’s credibility and search rankings.
+It can diminish your website’s credibility and search engine rankings.
 Moreover, the readability of your content will be low as readers wouldn’t understand what you’re trying to say.
 With that, you will be losing more visitors and traffic.

 6) Always Check Your Spelling And Grammar